-Singapore has certainly seen no shortage of action in data centre circles of late, as international companies are effectively queuing up to establish modern data centres and capitalise on the nation’s superior connectivity.
+Singapore has certainly seen no shortage of action in data center circles of late, as international companies are effectively queuing up to establish modern data centers and capitalise on the nation’s superior connectivity.

 “Singapore remains Asean’s digital gateway and a key pillar within the wider Asia Pacific data landscape, pushing boundaries to achieve its vision of a Smart Nation,” says Nutanix ASEAN managing director PK Lim.

 “What we are seeing in this report is a realisation among enterprises that joining the data dots via a hybrid cloud infrastructure will become critical if we are to maintain and maximise our strategic advantage.”